12 Best Cities for Motorcyclists in 2023: Key Factors and Ideal Conditions

 Source: The National Highway Traffic Safety Administration (NHTSA), the 2021 TomTom Traffic Index, and the INRIX 2021 Global Traffic Scorecard

-New York, Chicago, Miami, Austin, and Los Angeles are the top five worst cities for riding based on congestion level, frequency, and duration of traffic jams, hours lost during traffic jams, driving speeds, and the number of distracted-driving fatalities.
+New York, Chicago, Miami, Austin, and Los Angeles are the top five worst cities for riding based on congestion level, frequency, and duration of traffic jams, hours lost during traffic jams, driving speeds, and the number of distracted driving fatalities.

 The study establishes New York City as the worst offender in congestion level, frequency of traffic jams, and duration of traffic jams.
 It surprisingly ties in with Philadelphia for the slowest driving speed.
 Its only “reprieve” is in distracted-driving fatalities, where it is second, after Chicago, with 264 traffic deaths.